bspatafora/civicly.us/welcome.md

 doing, as a country?

 Once you see the start message, you’re connected to your partner.
-For the next four days, any texts you send to civicly will be forwarded onto your partner (and vice versa).
+For the next four days, any texts you send to civicly will be forwarded on to your partner (and vice versa).
 At the end of the four days, you’ll get another text informing you that the round is over and that you have been disconnected from your partner.

 ## Anything else I should know?

 By using civicly, you agree to the [terms][] and [privacy policy][].
 Please read through them—they’re shorter than most.
-And the terms includes a “civic pact” to be mindful of during your conversations.
+The terms include a “civic pact” to be mindful of during your conversations.

 You can text the word “STOP” to civicly to delete your account.
 It must be typed all-caps, as shown.
 This is immediate and permanent, so don’t send it unless you mean it!